JWC1212/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a normalization layer, five convolution layers, and three fully connected layers.This architecture follows NVIDIA's model(see the paper "End to End Learning for Self-Driving Cars").The first three convolutional layers use 5x5 kernel sizes and followed by 2x2 max pooling kernel size.
+The second two convolutional layers have no max pooling layers just kernel size of 3x3.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+All three fully connected layers have 100, 50, 10 units respectively and each followed by RELU layers to introduce nonlinearity. the data is normalized in the model using a Keras lambda layer (code line 18).

 ####2.
 Attempts to reduce overfitting in the model